matthewtrefusis/Pong/README.md

 # Pong Game

-A comprehensive, well-designed Pong game built with HTML5 Canvas and JavaScript.
+A comprehensive Pong game built with HTML5 Canvas and JavaScript.

 ## Features